xbrandx/smashit-milktea-info/README.md

-# Smash the Milktea - App Privacy & Support
+# SmashIt: Milktea - App Privacy & Support

 ## App Privacy Policy

-Thank you for playing Smash the Milktea!
+Thank you for playing SmashIt: Milktea!
 Your privacy is very important to us.

 ### Data Collection

 - **No Personal Data Collected:**
-  Smash the Milktea does not collect, store, or process any personally identifiable information (PII) from its users.
+  SmashIt: Milktea does not collect, store, or process any personally identifiable information (PII) from its users.
 - **No Third-Party Trackers:**
   The game does not use third-party analytics, advertising services, or any external trackers.
 - **No Account Required:**
-  You can play Smash the Milktea without creating an account or logging in.
+  You can play SmashIt: Milktea without creating an account or logging in.

 ### Device and Usage Data